-To make an online payment, log in or create an account on the Comenity Petland website.
+Online: To make an online payment, log in or create an online account.
 After that, navigate to the “My Profile” section and add your bank account and routing numbers – they don’t accept credit or debit cards, unfortunately.
 Then, go to the “Payments” section and choose the date and amount of the payment you’d like to make.

-Yes, you can get a pet credit card with bad credit, which you can also use anywhere; the Discover it® Secured Credit Card card.
-This card gives at least 1% cash back on all purchases (2% on gas and dining at restaurants).
-Discover it® Secured Credit Card doubles the rewards you earn year one, too.
+Yes, you can get a pet credit card with bad credit, which you can also use anywhere.
+The Capital One Quicksilver Secured Cash Rewards Credit Card is one such example.
+This card gives 5% cash back on hotel and rental cars booked through Capital One Travel, as well as 1.5% cash back on all other purchases.
 That can help you save a lot on pet supplies.
 You will have to put up at least $200 for a security deposit, and your deposit amount will become your credit limit.
 But there’s a $0 annual fee.… read full answer